1976 Major League Baseball postseason: New York Yankees (AL) vs. Cincinnati Reds (NL)

-The Reds became the first visiting team since the 1957 Milwaukee Braves to win the World Series at Yankee Stadium.
+The 1976 Reds became the first visiting team since the 1957 Milwaukee Braves to win the World Series at Yankee Stadium.
 They would eventually be joined by the Los Angeles Dodgers in 1981, the Florida Marlins in 2003, and the Dodgers again in 2024.
-The Reds' 7–0 run through the postseason stood as an MLB record for 38 years, which was matched by the 2007 Colorado Rockies before they were swept in the World Series, and was broken by the 2014 Kansas City Royals who went 8–0 through the AL Wild Card, ALDS and ALCS before they lost in the World Series.
-The Reds were the last National League team to repeat as World Series champions until the Dodgers did so in 2024 and 2025.
+The 1976 Reds' 7–0 run through the postseason stood as an MLB record for 38 years, which was matched by the 2007 Colorado Rockies before they were swept in the World Series, and was broken by the 2014 Kansas City Royals who went 8–0 through the AL Wild Card, ALDS and ALCS before they lost in the World Series.
+The Reds became the first National League team to repeat as World Series champions since the then-New York Giants did so in 1921 and 1922, and were the last NL team to repeat as champions until the Dodgers did so in 2024 and 2025.
 The Reds would win their next and most recent World Series title in 1990 over the Oakland Athletics in another sweep.